Generic catastrophic poverty when selfish investors exploit a degradable common resource: Reference model for the tragedy of the commons

 \subsection{Runaway exploitation}

 Our analysis is based on the condition that the level of the total investment does not diverge in the Nash equilibrium.
 This is indeed the case whenever $\bar{c}$ and $N$ are finite, namely when $\bar{c}>0$ and $N<\infty$.
-For the original productivity function $P=\exp(-x_{\rm tot})$ total investment remains finite even in the limit $\bar{c}\to0$, for which we found from (\ref{TOC_x_tot_optimal}) that $x_{\rm tot}\to N$.
+For the original productivity function, $P=\exp(-x_{\rm tot})$, total investment remains finite even in the limit $\bar{c}\to0$, for which we found from (\ref{TOC_x_tot_optimal}) that $x_{\rm tot}\to N$.
 It can however happen, for other $P(x_{\rm tot})$, that the optimality condition (\ref{P_x_optimal}) has no solution when $\bar{c}\to0$.
 As an example we consider the productivity function

 which decays as a power-law for large total investments.
-The respective payoff function has a well-defined maximum for $N=1$ and $\bar{c}=0$ when $\gamma>1$.
-For general values of $N$ optimality condition (\ref{P_x_optimal}) reduces to
+The respective payoff function has a well-defined maximum for $N=1$ and $\bar{c}=0$ when $\beta>1$.
+For general values of $N$, the optimality condition (\ref{P_x_optimal}) reduces to

 when $\bar{c}\to0$.
-The optimal total investment diverges hence even for finite of numbers of agents, namely whenever $N\ge\gamma$.
-Instead, taking first the limit $N\to\infty$ leads to $x_{\rm tot} = (1/\bar{c})^{1/\gamma}-1$, which is positive and finite for all $0<\bar{c}<1$.
-Runaway exploitation can hence occur for finite $N$, but only when average per-unit costs are formally zero.
+The optimal total investment diverges hence even for finite of numbers of agents, namely whenever $N\ge\beta$.
+Instead, taking first the limit $N\to\infty$ leads to $x_{\rm tot} = (1/\bar{c})^{1/\beta}-1$, which is positive and finite for all $0<\bar{c}<1$.
+Runaway exploitation can hence occur for finite $N$, but only when average per-unit costs are formally zero\footnote{In the real world, costs can be small, but they are never exactly zero.
+The limit $\bar{c}\to0$ corresponds in this sense to a formal consideration.}

 One could characterize a given environment as resilient when its productivity decays only slowly with increased exploitation efforts.
 An example would be a fishing ground with robust regrowth rates.
-It is interesting in this regard that exponential functions decay faster with increasing argument that a power law.
-The occurrence of runaway exploitation for power-law productivity functions suggest hence the hypothesis that the likelihood that existing environments will suffer from over-exploitation may raise with resilience.
+It is interesting in this regard that exponential functions decay faster with increasing argument than a power law.
+The possible occurrence of runaway exploitation for power-law productivity functions suggests hence the hypothesis that the likelihood that existing environments will suffer from over-exploitation may raise with resilience.
+This conclusion is consistent with the results from a study of ecosystem exploitation that includes corruption traits \cite{lee2017games}.